US, Vietnam firms hold business summit during Biden visit; AI deals unveiled

 U.S. conglomerate Honeywell HON.O will cooperate with a Vietnamese partner to launch a pilot project to develop Vietnam's first battery energy storage system, the White House also said.

-(Reporting by Phuong Nyugen and Francesco Guarascio @fraguarascio; Editing by Edwina Gibbs)
+(Reporting by Phuong Nyugen, Nandita Bose and Francesco Guarascio @fraguarascio; Editing by Edwina Gibbs)

 ((Francesco.Guarascio@thomsonreuters.com;))